 Printed journal.
 Authors of articles printed in the Science Reviews receive a free printed copy of the quarterly journal by regular mail.

 Aims.
-Science Reviews - Biology publishes reviews and research papers in the field of BIOLOGY.
-Our goal is to encourage scientists to publish high-quality papers highlighting advances in the various areas of biology in which they are experts.
-To encourage scientists to write quality reviews and research articles we are waiving the article processing charges and in addition, we also pay a $300 honorarium per issue to the author(s) of one outstanding article, selected by the editorial board.
+Science Reviews - Biology aims to publish reviews and research papers in the field of biology.
+Our goal is to encourage scientists to publish high-quality papers that highlight advances in their respective areas of expertise within biology.
+To foster quality reviews and research articles, we are waiving the article processing charges per issue to the author(s) of one exceptional article, selected by the editorial board.

 Science Reviews Publication Ethics Statement.
-In addition to the rigorous peer review that ensures the high scientific standard of publications, we are intolerant of plagiarism and check each submitted paper for plagiarism using the best online tools available.
-Read the Publication Ethics and Publication Malpractice Statement.
+In addition to rigorous peer review to ensure the high scientific standard of publications, we have a zero-tolerance policy for plagiarism and use the best available online tools to check each submitted paper for plagiarism.
+Please refer to our Publication Ethics and Publication Malpractice Statement for more details.

 Recent Issues